-Although most people will go through life without suffering a catastrophic injury, they can happen at any time.
-In some cases, even a small mistake is enough to cause large injuries and disability – or even death.
-Often the party responsible will deny fault and it can feel daunting to claim compensation.
+Although most people will go through life without suffering a catastrophic injury, accidents can happen to anyone at any time.
+In some cases, even a small mistake is enough to cause severe injuries and disability – or even death.
+In most cases, the party responsible will deny fault, and it can feel daunting to claim compensation.
 However, with injuries that leave you or a family member unable to work, compensation can be particularly important to maintain your quality of life.
-Only a dedicated specialist injury solicitor will have the experience necessary to deal with such cases.
+Only a dedicated specialist injury solicitor like us will have the experience necessary to deal with such cases.

 It can be difficult to ascertain who is at blame, especially as the person responsible will often deny they are at fault, or even lie or hide evidence.
-They may fear having to pay a large sum or losing their license.
-It is vital in these cases to get assistance from a fully accredited personal injury solicitor as soon as possible, who will go the extra mile even when the situation looks hopeless.
+They may worry about having to pay a large sum or losing their license.
+In these situations, it is vital to get assistance from a fully accredited personal injury solicitor as soon as possible, who will go the extra mile even when the situation looks hopeless.

 The average adult in the UK spends around 40 hours a week at work, so it’s no surprise that many accidents happen precisely during that time.
 Many workers also handle technology,

 machinery, equipment or vehicles that can be dangerous or cause injury.
 The most serious injuries tend to occur in the construction, manufacturing, or agriculture industries – but they can, of course, happen anywhere.

 In many cases, the employee is not at fault, even if they might feel like it.
 Employers are responsible for providing training, safety measures and protective equipment, and when they fail to do this, even a small incident can cause serious harm.
 Many employees are afraid of speaking up about safety issues, and some are worried that if they take their employer to court after an injury, they will not have a job to return to, or their pay will be withheld.
 This is why you need a personal injury solicitor on your side.

 There are many circumstances where your employer could be responsible for a work injury: